Weeping Tile Blockage: Water Flowing Back Into Basement (Newmarket)

 When weeping tile is partially or fully blocked, water can build up around the perimeter of the foundation.
 Over time, this can lead to basement leaks, foundation cracks leaking under pressure, spalling of the foundation wall, or water entering at the floor–wall joint.
 In this case, the problem was successfully addressed by flushing the weeping tile line to clear the blockage and restore proper drainage to the storm sewer.

-If you notice white staining (efflorescence) spanning across the bottom of your foundation wall, moisture staining around cracks in the basement floor , or dark stains at the base of support posts, it’s important to investigate before the problem worsens.
-You can text us a photo or short video of what you’re seeing for fast feedback from a technician.
+If you notice white staining (efflorescence) spanning across the bottom of your foundation wall, moisture staining around cracks in the basement floor, or dark stains at the base of support posts, it’s important to investigate before the problem worsens.
+You can call us or text a photo or short video of what you’re seeing for fast feedback from a technician.

 Service Area